minhpham1810/SpotOn/README.md

   - Cover Art
   - Artist
   - Song Credits
-- 💾 **Save to Album** – Save your favorite songs to a personal album.
+- 💾 **Save to Album** – Save your favorite songs to a personal album on **your own Spotify account**.
 Great for revisiting tracks or building themed playlists.
 - 🤖 **AI-Generated Summaries** – SpotOn uses Google Gemini to generate insightful song descriptions tailored from metadata—offering context, themes, and mood that help you connect with the music on a deeper level.
 - 🧭 **Navigation** – Easily return to the homepage for further searches.